Western brands see Indonesia as land of milk and diapers

-JAKARTA Global consumer firms such as Nestle NESN.VX and Procter & Gamble (PG.N) are investing hundreds of millions of dollars in Indonesia, drawn by the combination of rising wealth and youth in a country with 22 million people under the age of four.
+JAKARTA, Aug 13 Global consumer firms such as Nestle and Procter & Gamble are investing hundreds of millions of dollars in Indonesia, drawn by the combination of rising wealth and youth in a country with 22 million people under the age of four.

 On paper, Indonesia looks like a sure bet.
 The middle class in the world's fourth largest population is expected to swell to 150 million people by 2014.
 Economic growth picked up to a stronger-than-expected 6.4 percent last quarter, defying a global downturn because of domestic consumption and investment.